prodekan/smhi-primitive/README.md

 1. *forecast* data for for which it expects the longitude and latitude parameters
 2. *history* data which can be obtained without parameters

-The forecast data is taken for a fixed forcasting model (pmp3g).
+- The `forecast` data is taken for a fixed forcasting model (pmp3g).
 We take the provided URL from SMHI to query for a 10 day forecast. `'/api/category/pmp3g/version/2/geotype/point/lon/{lon}/lat/{lat}/data.json'` The data response is in json.

-For the historic data the we get is in CSV format (crazy, I know).
+- For the `historic` data the we get is in `CSV` format (crazy, I know).
 Because the API on SMHI is structured the way it is (it is kind of zooming in on the data from left to right [looking at the URL]) we first loop over all possible paramters (values that are measured by stations) and create for a single station the csv file with historic data.

 ### Parameters
-The list of parameters is in the file all_paramaters.csv.
-The translation needs to be done.
+The list of parameters is in the file `all_paramaters.json`.

 ### Example:
 Get the history.
 The default station is 54290 which is near *Simris*.